impostorsguides/impostorsguides.github.io/rbenv/1-t-content.md

 As a last step, we take the series of printed shim names (or filepaths) and sort them alphabetically.

-That’s it for this file!
+That's it for this file!
 It was a short one, for sure.

 Next file.